TahaEmad90/clothing-store-powerbi-dashboard/README.md

+💡 Key Insights

+-Customer base is fairly evenly distributed across cities (Faro, Lisbon, Coimbra, Braga, Porto each 4.1K–4.4K), with no single city dominating.

+-Lisbon generates the highest sales (2.24M) despite Faro having the largest customer count indicating higher average spend per customer in Lisbon.

+-Gender split is nearly balanced between Male (32.47%), Female (31.69%), and Other (30.96%) — a notably diverse customer base with minimal skew.

+-New customer sales mirror the overall city ranking (Lisbon > Faro > Braga > Coimbra > Porto), suggesting consistent acquisition performance across markets rather than one city driving growth.

+-Profit per customer stands at 148.45, with 2M in new customer sales, showing new customers are a meaningful revenue contributor.

 📈Customer Sales & Growth Analysis

 This page provides an in-depth analysis of customer Net Sales using a Decomposition Tree and Time Intelligence metrics.
 It enables drill-down by Gender, City, Age, and Customer ID, while MTD, QTD, YTD, MoM, QoQ, and YoY metrics highlight sales performance and growth trends across cities.

 <img width="1190" height="668" alt="image" src="https://github.com/user-attachments/assets/25543961-718d-4cf7-a2e6-5086d0be814f" />

+💡 Key Insights

+-Male customers generate the highest sales (3.63M), closely followed by "Other" (3.55M) and Female (3.46M) — confirming the balanced gender contribution seen in the Customer Analysis page.

+-Lisbon leads MTD net sales (43,356) and shows the highest QTD/YTD figures among cities, reinforcing it as the top-performing market.

+-Porto posts the strongest YoY growth (26.79%) among cities, even though it isn't the top city in absolute sales — a market worth watching for future potential.

+-Records with a blank/missing city consistently underperform (lowest MTD, QTD, YTD, and YoY), tying back to the data quality gaps noted in the cleaning stage.

+-Overall city-level YoY growth (25.07% total) is consistent with category-level growth, showing broad-based growth rather than one segment driving results.

 🏪 Store Analysis: